Ex-Fiat Chrysler exec gets 5 ½ years in union bribery case

-DETROIT (AP) — A former Fiat Chrysler executive was sentenced to 5 ½ years in federal prison Monday in a scheme to curry favor with union officials by buying them expensive gifts.
+DETROIT (AP) — A former Fiat Chrysler executive was sentenced to 5 ½ years in federal prison Monday in a scheme to curry favor with union officials by showering them with cash and gifts.

 Former head of labor relations Alphons Iacobelli admitted that he turned the budget of a company-sponsored training center into a slush fund.
 He’s the highest-ranking company official sentenced thus far in a federal probe that includes training centers at General Motors and Ford.